pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Permissions] Added an extra check about [system permission](https://pimcore.com/docs/pimcore/current/Development_Documentation/Administration_of_Pimcore/Users_and_Roles.html#page_System-Permissions) in element `isAllowed()` method, please make sure your custom implementations are not affected by this change.
   Listing, grid, tree view are not severely affected as the main permission is checked on a Kernel event level that prevents the page to be shown and prevents any process that iterate isAllowed() calls.
   The only cases could be affected are those where the workspace are set but master permissions are disallowed, before this change, it could lead to (not intended) false positive.
+- [Security/User] `UsernameNotFoundException` (deprecated since Symfony 5.3) occurences have been replaced with `UserNotFoundException`.

 ## 10.4.2
 - When maintenance mode is active, all commands are prevented from starting (not just commands inheriting from `AbstractCommand`).
   Until now, some commands (e.g. `messenger:consume`) could be executed even if the system was in maintenance mode.
   To circumvent, use `--ignore-maintenance-mode` option, which is available to all commands.

 ## 10.4.0
 - **Important**: The folder structure for storing thumbnails changed, please run `bin/console pimcore:migrate:thumbnails-folder-structure` after the update to copy existing thumbnails to new folder structure.
 If you're dealing with a huge amount of thumbnails you should consider that this change might increase the load on your system as well as page-loading times during the migration command is executed, as non-existing thumbnails are then generated on demand.